By Teachers, For Teachers

 Easily send video tutorials by Google to parents for basic computer functions like video chat, sharing photos or sharing your online calendar of school events.

 This easy translation tool will be especially helpful when language barriers exist in the classroom or with parents.

 This search options lets you see search results as visual keyword charts instead of basic lists that helps you to narrow your search.

 Using search trends, you can see a man of what people "care" about, when they "care" and where they "care" most based on what they're typing into Google.

-What are your favorite Google tools for teachers?
+What are your favorite Google tools and great resources for educators?
 Share in the comments section!